-For decades, rural hospitals have faced challenges including low volumes, declining populations, difficulties with provider recruitment, and limited resources.
+For decades, Rural and Community Hospitals have faced challenges including low volumes, declining populations, difficulties with provider recruitment, and limited resources.
 Due to an environment driven by healthcare reform and market realities, rural healthcare systems now must make significant changes to overcome new challenges, including:

 - A failed payment system: The payment system based on the equation, Price x Sick Care Volume = Net Revenue, is unsustainable.
 Average healthcare premiums for a family of four are now $21,000 a year, while median household income in 2020 was nearly $68,000 — meaning that premiums take up 30% of household income and continuing to increase.
 Basic economic principles suggest that higher prices lead to increased supply in the form of new market entrants and reduced demand for healthcare.